Scottish Place Names

 - Perth, Australia

 The name Perth itself is of course Scottish.
 It was chosen in 1829 by the future Governor of the newly proclaimed colony of Western Australia, Captain James Stirling, who was a Scotsman.
-Of the names of the 348 suburbs in the Perth-Rockingham-Mandurah Metropolitan area, 70 (20.1%) can be found in Scotland, or are based on Scottish family names or connected with Scotland in other ways.
-Of course, some of the names are used in other parts of the British Isles as well, but 35 of them (10.1%) are unique to Scotland or are readily identifiable with places in Scotland that are based on the same names.
+Of the names of the 361 suburbs located to date in the Perth-Rockingham-Mandurah Metropolitan area, 73 (20.2%) can be found in Scotland, or are based on Scottish family names or connected with Scotland in other ways.
+Of course, many of the names are used in other parts of the British Isles as well, but 36 of them (10.0%) are unique to Scotland or are readily identifiable with places in Scotland that are based on the same names.

 Official suburbs and other localities with names that occur only in Scotland and not elsewhere in the British Isles, and/or are definitely or most probably of Scottish origin are:

 - Alexander Heights - This suburb takes its name from Alexander Drive, the main arterial road into the area.
 The road, in turn, honours S.B.
 Alexander (ancestry not reported), "a Road Board member who was very active in civic affairs" (The WA Department of Land Information).
-Alexander is a Scottish family name, though the name has since travelled to England.
+Alexander is a Scottish family name (that's their tartan shown here), though the name has since travelled to England.
 The original name of the area was Alinjarra, an Aboriginal word for 'north'.

 - Ardross (Fife and Highland).
 The name of this suburb is also attributable to Sir Alexander Percival Matheson.
 In his subdivision of the adjoining suburb of Applecross (see above), Matheson "created 'Ardross Street' naming it after either the town of Ardrossan on the Scottish west coast or Ardross Castle, located about 40km North of Inverness.
 The suburb derives its name from this street."
 (The WA Department of Land Information).